Dwell (magazine): In popular culture

 The Tumblr blog “Unhappy Hipsters,” which launched in 2010, pairs photos from Dwell with humorous captions that mock the ascetic lifestyle suggested by some of the photos.
 The blog achieved significant popularity at the time, and its creators wrote a spinoff book in 2011, It's Lonely in the Modern World.

-The magazine was mentioned in the 2012 episode “Tallahassee” of The Office.
+The magazine features in the Simpson’s episode The Day The Earth Stood Cool.

-In her memoir M Train, Patti Smith mentions leaving her copy of Dwell in a public restroom.

-On December 9, 2012, Dwell appeared in The Simpsons episode “The Day the Earth Stood Cool,” in which Springfield undergoes a modern architectural renaissance with the arrival of a cool couple who move in next door to Homer, Marge, and company after finding the house has “Neutra bones.”

-In season 1, episode 4 of You're The Worst, Sam Dresden (played by Brandon Mychal Smith) refers to “Black Dwell.”

 Dwell Home Design Invitational

 In January 2003, Dwell magazine invited 16 architects to participate in the Dwell Home Design Invitational, an international competition to design a modern prefab home for $200,000.
 The competition was conceived by Allison Arieff, after she published a book on prefab homes in 2002, titled "Prefab."
 After reading Arieff's book, an entrepreneur in North Carolina, Nathan Wieler, contacted Arieff to inquire about how he and his fiancée, Ingrid Tung, could purchase a modern prefab home.
 Arieff's conversation with Wieler about a lack of affordable modern houses available inspired her to launch the competition.

 The site for the Dwell Home was a 12-acre plot of land that Wieler and Tung owned in Pittsboro, North Carolina, near Chapel Hill.